 Opening 23 May 2019

 Life can give people a nudge in the oddest ways.
 For Edie (Sheila Hancock’s performance is awesome), it happens when she finds a long forgotten postcard, just as a major life-shift occurs.
-Three years on, after a confrontation with daughter Nancy (Morgan), that postcard surfaces again.
+Three yeas on, after a confrontation with daughter Nancy (Morgan), that postcard surfaces again.
 A café owner’s remark, “It’s never too late …” resonates, and she takes action.
 If ever Edie weakens, fate thrusts an opportunity in her way.

 She bumps into a young couple (Amy Manson, Kevin Guthrie) in Inverness, Scotland and then Jonny helps.
-Arriving early in Lochinver, she nevertheless finds accommodations, and after hiking gear, McLaughlin (Brannigan) anecdotes come with an endorsement.
+Arriving early in Lochinver, she nevertheless finds accommodations, and buying hiking gear, McLaughlin’s (Brannigan) anecdotes come with an endorsement.
 Told of Suilven Mountain’s perils, a trainer/guide emerges and to both their surprise, Edie hires Jonny.
 Initially testy, by degrees competition neutralizes their contention.
 For Edie, it feels strange to unpack her “wild child,” when skills and sociability are dusty from disuse; Jonny’s skepticism arises from Fiona’s costly plan.
 Finally, the fledgling is ready to fly and, her goal within reach, Edie’s determination stiffens.
 Until, she has a challenging wake-up call.
 Consequently, friendship forges the trail.

 Debbie Wiseman’s music conveys what is unspoken, while August Jakobsson’s cinematography is a window into particularly Edie and Jonny’s thoughts and feelings; a brilliant scene is Edie waking in a hut to an apparition’s (Calum Macrae) silent kindnesses.
 Olly Stothert’s editing is instinctive, and spot on.
-Rarely does a film audiences with it lasted longer, but Edie is one such film.
+Rarely does a film leave audiences wishing it had lasted longer, but Edie is one such film.
 Audiences are left to fill in the blanks; for me, one thing is certain — neither Jonny nor Edie would continue following the roads they were on.
 (Marinell Haegelin)